ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.02-bm25/explainer/readme.md

 };
 ```

-- [ ] Observe that the search query is split into individual keywords by spaces
+- [ ] Observe how search queries are parsed into keywords

-  - Each keyword is trimmed of whitespace
+The search query is split by spaces into individual keywords, then each is trimmed of whitespace.

-  - All keywords are passed to the BM25 algorithm together
+All keywords are passed together to [BM25](/PLACEHOLDER/bm25-algorithm), which scores each document against all of them simultaneously.

 - [ ] Spend time experimenting with the playground to build intuition

-  - Try various searches to see how different queries perform
-  - Notice patterns in what scores highly
+Try various searches to see how different queries perform.
+Notice patterns in what scores highly.

-  - Understand where BM25 excels and where it falls short
+Pay attention to where [BM25](/PLACEHOLDER/bm25-algorithm) excels (exact keyword matching) and where it falls short (synonyms, semantic understanding, typos).